MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 - FAIR Llama 3.1 (2024): $405\text{B}$ parameters, trained on $15\text{T}$ tokens
 - DeepSeek-V3-0324 (2025): $671\text{B}$ parameters, trained on $14.8\text{T}$ tokens

-**What do we get from those Base models?**<br>Base models have been exposed to the pretraining step we discussed earlier.
-This is arguably the most expensive step for producing a capable LLM, but it is by far not the last.
+**What do we get from those Base models?**<br>Base models have been built architectually and they have been exposed to the pretraining step we discussed earlier.
+The latter of these two is arguably the most expensive step for producing a capable LLM, but it is by far not the last.
 Think of it like this: Now that a model was exposed to the pretraining data, and we can attain it, the model may have projected concepts and insights from correlations in the token sequences into its weights, but nothing more.
 The model has no strategy for how to use insights in context or what style to respond in.
 It is still a blank slate in terms of how to apply the information it got exposed to.

 We can find out what base models like Llama 3.1 405B behave like when accessing them through e.g. [Hyperbolic](https://app.hyperbolic.xyz/models/llama31-405b-base).<br>This costs money, though.